-Period Positivity is about making periods normal.
+The working group soon developed an initiative called Period Positivity.
+The initiative is about making periods normal.
 From free period care products to more informative discussions, the initiative aims to promote greater accessibility, equity and dignity for all.

-- Sanitary products will be available to students for free, via dispensers in the toilet blocks.
+- Sanitary products have been made available to students for free, via dispensers in the toilet blocks.

-- If students find themselves needing pads or tampons, they will be available from the dispenser.
+- If students find themselves needing pads or tampons, they will be available from the dispensers.

 - Students will still be able to use their own products, but there will be the option to use the free products provided in the female toilets for those who need them.